 1. If you think love will never find you, it won't.
 I receive many posts on the Dating Doyenne board from women whose romantic disappointments have left them convinced there is something inherently unlovable about them.
 They say things like: "Who would want me anyway?
 I'm sure I'm going to wind up alone."

 Obviously these women are as worthy of love as you and I. (Yes, we're worthy!)
 But they've come down with something so awful it can keep them solo for years to come: self-fulfilling prophecy, or SFP.
 SFP isn't contagious but it will make potential dates run the opposite way.
 It's an insidious disease.
 Physically, it leaves the sufferer untouched.
 But the more one walks around saying, "I will never find love," the higher the odds that expectation will come true.
-Contrarily, the sunnier one's thoughts
+Contrarily, the sunnier one's thoughts—"I'm such a cool, happy person that I'm bound to find love"—the sunnier the forecast for her romantic future.

 If you're among those throwing one too many pity parties for herself, get busy: Start a journal.
 Each day write down something lovable about yourself.
 It will get easier with time.
 You can even consider calling or emailing a few close friends or relatives, so they can share reasons they think a man would be lucky to have you.
 Level with them about why you're making this request, and they'll probably be happy to help.
 Whenever a negative thought threatens to invade your mind, replace it with a positive one.